• USD

 Orpen is located in one of the most game-rich areas of the Kruger National Park.
 The camp is adjacent to the Orpen Gate and is easily accessible from Hoedspruit Airport.
 It is a small camp that does not have a restaurant.

-Pretoriuskop was recently refurbished and is now one of the nicest of the Rest Camps in Kruger.
-Conveniently located in the south of the Park, Pretoriuskop is easily accessible from the Pabeni Gate.
-The area contains a high Rhino population, and some rare antelope, like Roan and Sable, also frequent this part of Kruger.
+Pretoriuskop was recently refurbished and is now one of the nicest of the rest camps in Kruger.
+Conveniently located in the south of the park, Pretoriuskop is easily accessible from the Phabeni Gate.
+The area contains a high rhino population, and some rare antelope, like roan and sable, also frequent this part of Kruger.

 Shingwedzi Rest Camp is in the northern part of Kruger.
 It is a relatively large rest camp that has undergone some refurbishment in the last decade.
 This camp is recommended only to those who want to experience the northern part of Kruger.